 On May 4 Kelly Anderson and Allison Lirish Dean showed My Brooklyn as part of an educational and fundraising event sponsored by a local development organization that was suing the City of New York for passing a 59-block rezoning that did not conduct a proper environmental review.
 In an unprecedented decision in November, a judge sided with local leaders, saying that the city’s analysis was incomplete because officials did not study its racial and socioeconomic impacts.
 The film showing was an important educational piece to this decision, which is having ripple effects on rezoning proposals throughout the city.

-5– A film providing innovative strategies for people with traumatic brain injuries is reaching broader audiences.
+5– A film providing innovative perspectives on people with traumatic brain injuries is reaching broader audiences.

 Filmmaker Cheryl Green co-presented at the Oregon Association of Higher Education and Disability (ORAHEAD) state conference with three Disability Services Counselors and was also invited to screen her film, Who Am I To Stop It.
 As a consequence, her film is now an integral part of a three-hour seminar for the 2020 national Association of Higher Education and Disability (AHEAD) conference.
 The film gives a holistic view of students with traumatic brain injury disabilities and offers perspectives for supporting their educational and psychosocial needs.